 What an extraordinary workshop!
 My students and I enjoyed learning more about soil biodiversity.
 They're still talking about it.
 We loved the workshop.
 Very relevant and linked to the science curriculum.
-The facilitator was patient. knowledgeable and engaging.
-Francine Gilmour.
-Sacré-Cœur Elementary Catholic School, 3/4rd, I am extremely satisfied with our program and your team's support to this day.
+The facilitator was patient. knowledgeable and engaging Francine Gilmour.
+Sacré-Cœur Elementary Catholic School, 3/4rd.
+ON I am extremely satisfied with our program and vour team's support to this day.
 Our students LOVE your workshops!
-Since I discovered vour organisation last year, I haven't stopped recommending you to colleagues at other schools.
-Marie-Pascale Brown, Francophone School of Kimberley, K/3rd, BC We loved the "Larva to Butterfly " We enioved workshop! interactivity and learned a lot.
+Since I discovered your organisation last year, I haven't stopped recommending you to colleagues at other schools.
+Marie-Pascale Brown, Francophone School of Kimberley, K/3rd, BC We loved the "Larva to Butterfly " workshop!
+We enjoyed interactivity and learned a lot.
 The students are fascinated by the new butterflies.
 It was a very fruitful experience for the students to see the process from larva to butterfly.
 Everything went really well!
 We really enjoyed it all.
-Pascale Castonguay, Elementary Catholic School Élisabeth-Bruyère, K, ON My students and I loved the workshop!
-The workshop activities before, during and after the workshop- were areat! materials and information were perfect for my students' level.
+Pascale Castonguay, Elementary Catholic School Élisabeth-Bruyère, K, ON Mv students and I loved the workshop!
+The workshop activities before, during and after the workshopwere areat! materials and information were perfect for my students' level.
 The instructors explained very well and asked good, relevant questions to the students.
 My class and I continue to take care of our potatoes and to learn about sprouting.
 Yesterday, we walked to my house (very close to the school) to see the mini potato farm in my garden.
 The workshop was educational and important for my students' lives.
 Thank you so much!
-Meryl Davies, Entre-Lacs School, 1st/2nd, BC The way the workshop was presented allowed us to experience an investigative process, which develops my students' critical thinking skills.
+Mervl Davies.
+Entre-Lacs School.
+1st/2nd.
+BC The way the workshop was presented allowed us to experience an investigative process, which develops my students' critical thinking skills.
 I really enjoyed it.
 The letter, the instructions and the video explanations were excellent.
-I think all my students learned something, since we don't often get the chance to explore mushrooms.
-Patrick Revie.
-Elementary Catholic School Marius-Barbeau, 5th, ON Thank you so much for the workshop.
+I think all my students learned something. since we don't often get the chance to explore mushrooms.
+Patrick Revie, Elementary Catholic School Marius-Barbeau, 5th, ON Thank you so much for the workshop.
 The information shared inspired some critical thinking about the impact of our daily choices.
 I can't wait to do the activities we didn't get to do and to continue the discussion.
 Thanks for sharing any resources you have to share.
 The facilitator was very engaging and knowledgeable.
-Nathalie Roy, Conseil Scolaire Catholique Providence, Secondary, ON THEY TRUST US
+Nathalie Rov.
+Conseil Scolaire THEY TRUST US